 Business Continuity Plan (BCP) or Disaster Recovery Plan (DRP)

 Remember that incidents are not just hackers and viruses.
-An incident could also be an approaching hurricane, a failed hardware device, or a power outage.
+A cyber incident could also be an approaching hurricane, a failed hardware device, or a power outage.

 You should also have baseline configurations saved for your user workstations.
-At a high level, this means having a list of software and their versions that have been deployed to workstations.
+At a high level, this means having a list of software that has been approved for use on the network.
 At a granular level, this means running scripts occasionally to pull a list of all software installed, hardware devices, firmware versions, and drivers.

 Ideally, as part of your defensive posture, your organization should routinely check for changes in the baselines.
 A new software program on one workstation could indicate spyware.
 Changes to firewall rules could indicate an internal threat.